TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 4/1 Timothy 4.1.md

 ---

-But the Spirit saith expressly, that in later times some shall fall away from the faith, giving heed to seducing spirits and doctrines of demons,
+But the Spirit says expressly that in later times some will fall away from the faith, paying attention to seducing spirits and doctrines of demons,